Mars landing: Mars Pathfinder

 NASA's Mars Pathfinder spacecraft, with assistance from the Mars Global Surveyor orbiter, landed on 4 July 1997.
-Its landing site was an ancient flood plain in Mars' northern hemisphere called Ares Vallis, which is among the rockiest parts of Mars.
+Its landing site was an ancient flood plain in Mars's northern hemisphere called Ares Vallis, which is among the rockiest parts of Mars.
 It carried a tiny remote-controlled rover called Sojourner, the first successful Mars rover, that traveled a few meters around the landing site, exploring the conditions and sampling rocks around it.
 Newspapers around the world carried images of the lander dispatching the rover to explore the surface of Mars in a way never achieved before.

 Until the final data transmission on 27 September 1997, Mars Pathfinder returned 16,500 images from the lander and 550 images from the rover, as well as more than 15 chemical analyses of rocks and soil and extensive data on winds and other weather factors.
 Findings from the investigations carried out by scientific instruments on both the lander and the rover suggest that in the past Mars has been warm and wet, with liquid water and a thicker atmosphere.
 The mission website was the most heavily trafficked up to that time.